+Government have subsequently announced that a 75% Business Rates retention scheme will now be implemented.
 There remains uncertainly surrounding how the new system will be phased in and in what form - the approved pilots being trialled around the Country will support the Government in forming the final model.
-Therefore, no financial assumptions based on the new system have been included with the Council's financial plans after 2019/20 at this stage - these will be fed into the plans once we have more certainty around how the system will operate.
+In light of the Coronavirus pandemic, Government have announced a delay to the implementation of the new system until 2021/22.
+Therefore, no financial assumptions based on the new system have been included with the Council's financial plans at this stage - these will be fed into the plans once we have more certainty around how the system will operate.

 There is also a risk that the new system may revisit the original 'baseline funding level' for Authorities - which is the amount retained by Authorities based on assessment of the need taking into account a number of factors.
-Any review may favour Authorities with Adult Social Care and Children's Services, where there is national recognition of financial pressures, to the detriment of Borough/District Councils.
+Any review may favour Authorities with Adult Social Care and Children's Services, where there is national recognition of financial pressures, to the detriment of Borough Councils.

 Council Tax - The Council has the capacity to vary Council Tax levels, following the abolition of capping.
 However the Council's ability to increase Council Tax by more than a certain percentage is subject to referendum.
-The threshold was increased to 2.99% from 1st April 2018 (to better reflect CPI), and a Council Tax increase of 2.9% was applied by the Council for 2018/19.
-A Council Tax increase of 2.9% has also been applied in 2019/20.
+The threshold was temporarily increased to 2.99% from 1st April 2019 (to better reflect CPI), and a Council Tax increase of 2.9% was applied by the Council for 2019/20.
+The threshold has been reduced back to 2% from 1st April 2020, consequently a Council Tax increase of 1.9% has been applied in 2020/21.